ansys/pysam-sysml2/doc/source/api/index.rst

 API reference
 =============

-This section describes ansys-sam-sysml2 endpoints, their capabilities, and how to interact with them programmatically.
+This section describes PySam SysML2 functions, classes, and methods to help you use it effectively.

 .. toctree::
    :titlesonly: